kaliber5/ember-cli-yadda-opinionated/tests/dummy/app/pods/docs/label-map/template.md

 These labels will be automatically converted to selectors.

 You should consider scoping those selectors with a library's unique HTML class, if available.

-⚠ Note: unlike normal labels, mapped labels are case-sensitive. `BootstrapTextarea` will not match `Bootstrap-Textarea` from the example above.